Characters: Bleach Visoreds And Exiled Soul Reapers

 Voiced by: Shouto Kashi (JP), Christopher Corey Smith (JP)

-- Good Is Not Nice: Butchers Mask's compatriot and fanboy James, who is unarmed, hardly evil and merely cares about Mask, in order to gain an advantage over the Stern Ritter.
+- Good Is Not Nice: Butchers Mask's compatriot and fanboy James, who is unarmed and is a cheering fan rather than a fighter, in order to gain an advantage over the Stern Ritter.
 He showed zero remorse or hesitance regarding the affair.

 - Logical Weakness: His bankai requires his target to be able to hear sounds, thus it will not work on the deaf.